mozioinc/mobile-sdk-ios/README.md

 ```

 1. `.success([String])`
-   - Triggered when a booking is successfully completed
+   - Triggered when a booking is completed
    - Each string in the array represents a unique booking confirmation number

 2. `.failure(Error)`
    - Triggered if the booking process fails
    - The `Error` object contains details about what went wrong

-## � Reservation Deetails & Live Tracking
+## 🚗 Reservation Details & Live Tracking

-The SDK includes a comprehensive reservation details and live tracking feature that allows users to monitor their ride status and driver location in real-time.
+The SDK includes comprehensive reservation details and a live tracking feature that allows users to monitor their ride status and driver location in real-time.

 ### Features